Managing an Auto Insurance Policy (Expert Tips)

 If you take a tax deduction, you should be prepared to show accurate documentation of it.
 This is why you would want to retain proof of payment of your auto insurance premiums for up to seven years if you claim this deduction.

-So do you need to keep old car insurance documents?
+Are you wondering, “How long should I keep my car insurance statements?” or “Do I need to keep old car insurance documents?”
 No, they can make their way to the recycling!

 Can I view my auto insurance policy online?